Business insurance for independent contractors

 Independent contractor insurance costs

-Errors and omissions insurance costs a median of $61 per month or $728 per year, and it usually includes cyber liability coverage.
-Many independent contractors pay less than $700 per year for both policies.
+Errors and omissions insurance, also called professional liability insurance, costs an average of $59 per month or $713 per year.
+It usually includes cyber liability coverage.
+Many independent contractors pay less than $600 per year for both policies.

-General liability insurance usually costs less than $30 per month, or about $340 per year.
+General liability insurance costs an average of $29 per month, or $344 per year.
 Many independent contractors pay below-average premiums: 40% of IT professionals pay less than $300 per year.

-Commercial auto insurance costs a median of $201 per month or $2,415 per year.
+Commercial auto insurance costs an average of $201 per month or $2,415 per year.
 Hired and non-owned auto insurance typically costs less.

 How independent contractors get a certificate of insurance